 Additionally, your in-house IT helpdesk staff can develop a deep understanding of how your IT systems relate to your business needs.
 This helps them to solve problems fast and suggest appropriate improvements.

-However, it's hard for a small IT department (one to three people) to develop enough expertise and stay up-to-date with all the different areas of business IT.
+However, it's hard for a small IT department (consisting of, say, one to three people) to develop enough expertise and stay up-to-date with all the different areas of business IT.
 So you need to think carefully about whether bringing IT support in-house is really the right choice for your business.

 Your technical support requirements